hd719/devops/Docker-101.md

 ## Video 17: Live Updating Tests

-1. We can attatch into the current container that is created and once we attache we can execute a test suite that will run our tests (not the BEST way)
+1. We can attach into the current container that is created and once we attache we can execute a test suite that will run our tests (not the BEST way)

 2. We can create a new service that can watch for changes in our test file (not the perfect solution)